louis-de-neve/gliders25/Louis/README.md

 created `new_corrections.py` that just uses night correlation and goes over the entire MLD

+created more plots in chlorophyll_regression comparing old and new corrections

+### 6th March

+refactored code base into folders

+### 7th and 8th March

+compared different preprocessing against the night profiles plotted a map plot of the chlorophyll

+### 12th March

+decided to write a paper:
+analysis of photochemical quencing corrections in antarctic chlorophyll data

+rewrote preprocessing function handling to allow for pre-processing caching and handling different quenching method functions

 # TO DO

-adjust across entire MLD instead of the max depth

-take a look at other datasets which have discrepancies between up and down casts
+take a look at par profiles

+up and down casts
-transects over top 100m

-Integrated chlorphyll
+record the plots in pptx

+correct that bubble stuff

+make some clear transects

 # Q's